Feel (Robbie Williams song): Cover versions

-After the release of "Feel", contestant Ricky Ord sang the song in the second season of Deutschland sucht den Superstar for the theme "My Pop Idol", being one of the first contestants eliminated.
-In Season 8, contestant Ardian Bujupi sang the song for the theme "English v.
+After the release of "Feel", contestant Ricky Ord sang the song in the 2003 second season of Deutschland sucht den Superstar for the theme "My Pop Idol", being one of the first contestants eliminated.
+In season 8 in 2011, contestant Ardian Bujupi sang the song for the theme "English v.
 German".
-A year later, in 2016, contestants of the tenth season of X Factor Italy sang a medley of "Feel" and "Angels", before being joined by Williams himself to sing his single "Party Like a Russian".
+In 2016, contestants of the tenth season of X Factor Italy sang a medley of "Feel" and "Angels", before being joined by Williams himself to sing his single "Party Like a Russian".

+In Williams' 2024 biopic Better Man, "Feel" is performed by Carter J. Murphy, who portrays Williams as a child, and Steve Pemberton, who plays Williams' father Peter.